matine/spiral-workshop/readme.md

 ## 5. Have a play with styling of the page...

-[Lists of style rules](https://www.w3schools.com/css/default.asp) - links on the left
+The text elements currently on the page that you would probably want to change are:

+* `p`
+* `h2`
+* `.copyright`

-The main styles we will be changing are:
+The main styles you may want to change for the text are:

 * `color` : #000000; (applies to text)
+* `font-size` : 14px;

+Note: Colours can also be the name of the colour eg. `'blue'` (has to be in single quotes if it is a colour name).
+You have more control if it is a hex code colour eg. `#000000`.

+The containing elements currently on the page that you would probably want to change are:

+* `body`
+* `.header`
+* `.footer`
+* `.col-image`
+* `.col-text`

+The main styles you may want to use/change for containing elements are:

 * `background-color` : #FFFFFF; (applies to the background colour)
-* `font-size` : 14px;
 * `width` : 100px; (can be px or %)
 * `height` : 200px; (if the width is set, the height doesn't usually need to be)
-* `border-bottom` : 1px dotted #CCCCCC (3 values should be given - thickness, type of border, colour)
+* `border-bottom` : 1px dotted #CCCCCC (3 values should be given - thickness, type of border, colour) [more about borders](https://www.w3schools.com/css/css_border.asp)

+For spacing on text and containing elements, `padding` and `margin` are used.
+You probably wouldn't want to change them but if you do, have a read about how they work here: [the box model](https://www.w3schools.com/css/css_boxmodel.asp), [margin](https://www.w3schools.com/css/css_margin.asp), [padding](https://www.w3schools.com/css/css_padding.asp)

+You can also find extensive lists of CSS rules [here](https://www.w3schools.com/css/default.asp) (the links on the left)

 ## 6. Extra task - add fake links for the Apple Store and Google Play buttons